NineAndAHalf/NABF/README.md

-Version of Brainfuck which doesn't use ascii characters, but use similar charackets.
+Version of Brainfuck that does not use ASCII characters, but uses similar characters.
 Syntax run: [Python command] main.py [input file] [output file]